Abdelpakey/Install-CUDA--cuDNN-Tensorflow-on-Ubuntu-16/README.md

   source activate (yourenv)
   conda install -c anaconda pyopengl  (https://anaconda.org/anaconda/pyopengl)

+If you got spyder startup problem or error

+       source activate (yourenv)
+       conda list
+   you will see  sqlite
+   then remove it
+       conda remove sqlite
+   then openup your anaconda and install spyder again

 An NVIDIA GPU with a compute capability of 3.0 or higher.
 I'll be using a TITAN XP GPU
 Ubuntu comes with python 2.7 already installed but I will be using anaconda